Agile-IoT/wordpress-docker/README.md

-# WordPress docker with to use custom WordPress implementation for AGILE
+# WordPress docker with custom WordPress implementation for AGILE

 This project is a fork of [https://github.com/docker-library/wordpress](https://github.com/docker-library/wordpress) and uses a custom or the default WordPress implementations.
 Currently, we modified only php7.0/apache to use the WordPress implementation from [https://github.com/agile-iot/wordpress](https://github.com/agile-iot/wordpress).
 All other versions use the default WordPress container.
 ## Setup